Jones in her studio

 about the artist

-Aida Jones lives in Maplewood, NJ. and studied at NY’s Art Students League and the School of Visual Arts (SVA) in NYC.
-Jones is also an experienced teacher of adult painting and drawing classes.
-She worked as Artistic Director for the Monroe Center for the Arts, in Hoboken, NJ and has acted as curator, board member, art director and consultant on many arts programs in the state of NJ.
-Her work has been exhibited in group and solo shows throughout NY and NJ and has sold to various private collections.
+Aida Jones, based in Maplewood, NJ, is a seasoned artist who honed her craft at New York’s Art Students League and the School of Visual Arts (SVA) in NYC.
+In addition to her artistic practice, she is an experienced educator, teaching painting and drawing to adult students.
+Aida has served as Artistic Director for the Monroe Center for the Arts in Hoboken, NJ, and has contributed her expertise as a curator, board member, art director, and consultant for numerous arts programs across New Jersey.